Cloudy, 78 F

 As to the child living inside the county, she had moved from one address to another, but had been told she could not vote due to the move.
 Not so.
 Procedures were in place for voters in her circumstance to vote, and it was the responsibility of officials to explain how to accomplish it.
 Was it sloppy work or a deliberate inaction?

 The third time was the charm, and something was coming up rotten in Hidalgo County.
-I wanted to know what and why.
+I started to ask questions.

 As I began to immerse myself in the election process, to question officials about the issues surrounding my children’s voting rights and to learn more about the election laws and procedures generally, another scene was brewing on the horizon—the Democratic race for County Sheriff between Henry Escalon and Tony Peña.